-Capacity at a Statewide Scale
+Programmatic Capacity Demonstrated at a Statewide Scale

+This session will highlight two groups that are carrying out major programmatic efforts all across Wisconsin.
 2019 is the 15th anniversary of the Wisconsin Citizen-based Monitoring (WCBM) Network, a statewide stakeholder collaboration designed to improve Wisconsin's natural resource citizen science efforts by providing communications, resources, and recognition.
 Since 2004, the WCBM Network has offered volunteers, practitioners, educators and others involved in citizen science, opportunities for networking and resource sharing.
 It hosts conferences, offers funding and equipment lending opportunities, and promotes and encourages cross-promotion of projects and partner organizations.
 Members of the citizen-based monitoring community use those resources to study, manage and protect Wisconsin’s plants, animals and waters.
 Learn about the history and accomplishments of the WCBM Network, what resources it offers, ongoing work and how to get involved.

 Starry Stonewort Management Updates